fcipaq/picoheld_examples/README.md

-# Some examples for the *Pico Hero* software library and what can be done with it.
+# Some examples for the *PicoPal* software library and what can be done with it.

-You can find some examples here for the *Pico Hero* library *pplib*.
+You can find some examples here for the *PicoPal* library *pplib*.
 The examples are meant to be compiled using Arduino with *Earle Philhower's Raspberry Pi Pico Arduino core*.

 ## Blitter